 According to Section 129(3) of the Act, the consolidated financial statements of the Company and its subsidiaries, joint ventures, and associates are prepared in accordance with the relevant Indian Accounting Standard specified under the Act, and the rules thereunder form part of this Annual Report.
 A statement containing the salient features of the financial statements of the Companys subsidiaries, joint ventures, and associates in Form No. AOC-1 forming part of this Directors Report.

-The policy for determining material subsidiaries of the Company has been provided in the following link under tab of Policy of Investor Section on the website of the Company www.pakka.com.
+The policy for determining material subsidiaries of the Company has been provided in the following link under tab of the Policy of Investor Section on the website of the Company www.pakka.com.

 7. SHARE CAPITAL

-The paid up Equity Share Capital of the Company as on 31st March, 2024 was H3916.81 lakhs.
-The paid-up share capital further increased to H3941.98 lakhs on 27th June, 2024 on allotment of 2,51,700 Equity Shares of Face Value of
+The paid up Equity Share Capital of the Company as on 31 st March, 2024 was paid H3916.81 lakhs.
+The paid-up share capital further increased to H3941.98 lakhs on 27 th June, 2024 on allotment of 2,51,700 Equity Shares of Face Value of H10/- each of Pakka to 101 Team Members under Pakka Team Stock Option Plan, 2021.

-The Company has paid Listing Fees for the financial year 2023-24 and 2024-25 to BSE Limited and National Stock Exchange of India Limited, where its equity shares are listed.
+The paid-up Equity Share Capital of the Company is H_4494.81 lakhs on 13 th August, 2025 i.e. the date of the Directors Report.
+The Company has not issued shares with differential voting rights, employee stock options and sweat equity shares during the year under review.
+The Company has paid Listing Fees for the financial year 2025-26 and 2026-27 to BSE Limited and National Stock Exchange of India Limited, where its equity shares are listed.

-8. YASH TEAM STOCK OPTION PLAN - 2021 (TSOP) DISCLOSURE
+8. PAKKA TEAM STOCK OPTION PLAN - 2021 (TSOP) DISCLOSURE

-The Members of the Company in the Extra Ordinary General Meeting held on 6th May, 2022 approved the new scheme Yash Team Stock Option Plan - 2021 (TSOP/Plan), in supersession of earlier Special Resolution passed by the Members of the Company as aforesaid and authorised the Board (including Compensation Committee) to create, offer, issue, reissue, grant, transfer and allot from time to time, and in one or more tranches, such number of Team (Employee) Stock Options (hereinafter referred to as “Options”), under the YASH TEAM STOCK OPTION PLAN - 2021 (New TSOP) and to issue fresh options, reissue options that may lapse/ get cancelled/ surrendered in future under the New TSOP, in complete supersession of any earlier team member (employee) stock option plan of the Company and to issue and allot such number of Equity Shares of the Company H10 (Rupees ten only) each not exceeding 20,00,000 (Twenty Lakhs) Equity Shares, representing in the aggregate 5.68 % (approx.) of the issued, paid-up and subscribed share capital of the Company (as on April 01, 2022) at such price or prices, and on such terms and conditions, as may be determined by the Board in accordance with the provisions of New TSOP and in due compliance with the SBEB Regulations and other applicable laws, rules and regulations, to or to the benefit of the eligible team members i.e. employees/ directors of the Company (i.e. Eligible Beneficiaries as defined in the New TSOP)
+The Members of the Company in the Extra Ordinary General Meeting held on 6 th May, 2022 approved the new scheme Pakka Team Stock Option Plan – 2021 (TSOP/Plan), in supersession of earlier Special Resolution passed by the Members of the Company as aforesaid and authorised the Board (including Compensation Committee) to create, offer, issue, reissue, grant, transfer and allot from time to time, and in one or more tranches, such number of Team (Employee) Stock Options (hereinafter referred to as Options), under the PAKKA TEAM STOCK OPTION PLAN – 2021 (New TSOP) and to issue fresh options, re-issue options that may lapse/ get cancelled/ surrendered in future under the New TSOP, in complete supersession of any earlier team member (employee) stock option plan of the Company and to issue and allot such number of Equity Shares of the Company H10 (Rupees ten only) each not exceeding 20,00,000 (Twenty Lakhs) Equity Shares, representing in the aggregate 5.68 % (approx.) of the issued, paid-up and subscribed share capital of the Company (as on April 01, 2022) at such price or prices, and on such terms and conditions, as may be determined by the Board in accordance with the provisions of New TSOP and in due compliance with the SBEB Regulations and other applicable laws, rules and regulations, to or to the benefit of the eligible team members i.e. employees/ directors of the Company (i.e. Eligible Beneficiaries as defined in the New TSOP)

-Thereafter, the Nomination and Remuneration Committee (Compensation Committee) of the Board of Directors of the Company (“NRC”) in its meeting held on July 7, 2022 has granted 14,16,600 stock options of the Company to 361 number of the eligible Team members in terms of TSOP at an exercise price of H82.21 (Rupees Eighty-Two and Twenty-One paisa Only) per Share.
+Thereafter, the Nomination and Remuneration Committee (Compensation Committee) of the Board of Directors of the Company (NRC) in its meeting held on July 7, 2022 has granted 14,16,600 stock options of the Company to 361 number of the eligible Team members in terms of TSOP at an exercise price of H82.21 (Rupees Eighty-Two and Twenty-One paisa Only) per Share.

-A certificate obtained from the Secretarial Auditors, confirming that the TSOP (ESOP) Schemes of the Company are in compliance with the SBEB Regulations and that the Company has complied with the provisions of the Companies Act, 2013 and the SBEB Regulations is also provided in ‘Annexure - B forming part of this Directors Report.
+A certificate obtained from the Secretarial Auditors, confirming that the TSOP (ESOP) Schemes of the Company are in compliance with the SBEB Regulations and that the Company has complied with the provisions of the Companies Act, 2013 and the SBEB Regulations is also provided in Annexure - B forming part of this Directors Report.

 9. HUMAN RESOURCE DEVELOPMENT